petekaroon/CorgiToken-ICO/README.md

 # Corgi Token ICO
-An ERC-20 Token ICO Dapp, based on [OpenZeppelin](https://openzeppelin.com) ERC-20 implementation.
+An ERC-20 Token ICO Dapp, developed as an extension of [OpenZeppelin](https://openzeppelin.com) ERC-20 implementation.
 The project was developed and tested locally using [Hardhat](https://hardhat.org) Ethereum development environment, with smart contracts written in Solidity.
 The Dapp was deployed to Ropsten test network, using [Alchemy](https://www.alchemy.com/) Blockchain API and Node service.

 > [Link to Demo Video](https://youtu.be/UTTg1AYhQ_Q)